 Building & Grounds Committee oversees the interior and exterior of the building and its property.

-- Interiors (subcommittee of B&G) oversees building enhancements and maintains the UU Art Gallery.
+- Interiors (subcommittee of B&G) oversees building enhancements, manages donations and maintains the UU Art Gallery.

 - Landscaping (subcommittee of B&G) maintains a safe and well-kept environment